26 Different Types of Moths in Arizona

 Adult Achemon Sphinx Moths usually reach about two inches, but some can reach up to three inches.

-They are commonly found in North America, especially east of the Rocky Mountains from Canada down through Mexico.
+They are commonly found in North America, especially in the eastern part of the Rocky Mountains, from Canada to Mexico.

 Achemon Sphinx Moths feed on a variety of hosts, including Grapevine (Vitis), Apple (Malus sylvestris), Pawpaw (Asimina triloba), and other deciduous trees and shrubs.